ImShallo/simple-switch-simulation/README.md

 This simulation was developed as part of a school project.

+> [!NOTE]
+> This project works only on Windows because of msvcrt library

 ## Demo
 ![Demo](./demo.gif)

 ## Getting Started
 Get started by running the project locally, simply follow these steps: